 Organising an outdoor event takes time, and working with an uncontrollable element such as the weather makes everything more difficult.
 With a large number of traders starting preparations a few days before an event, preparing food, making childcare arrangements etc, and our staff organising the market equipment we need to make a decision on whether we can go ahead at least two days before the actual date.

 We take a financial hit when we cancel an event, our income is dependant on markets running, we know the traders that depend on the markets as a source of income take a financial hit also, visitors that have planned to visit are disappointed – but none of those things can justify taking a risk with public, trader or staff safety.

 Certainly the forecast can also change after the decision is made.
 But, it’s inevitable that this will happen at times.
 That doesn’t make it any less frustrating….Why can’t those guys at the weather station do their job right?

 In weather forecasting, it's never simple.
 Every forecast comes with a probability, or a level of uncertainty.
 Meteorologists forecasts will never be perfect.
 But huge accomplishments have been made in the science of weather forecasting over the last few decades, and if that continues, it may improve.

 We often take for granted how often the weather report is actually correct, and instead only notice when it isn’t.
-But in the end, we are an outdoor market and the weather will always be an element we have to work with.
+But in the end, we are an outdoor market and the weather will always be an element we have to monitor and work with.
 We can only make decisions based on the information available to us at the time, this is one element we cannot control and that no one can 100% predict.